1930 FIFA World Cup: Final

 The resounding wins for Uruguay and Argentina in the semi-finals meant the final was a repeat of the matchup in the 1928 Olympic final, which Uruguay had won 2–1 after a replay.

 The final was played at the Estadio Centenario on 30 July.
 Feelings ran high around the La Plata Basin as the Argentine supporters crossed the river with the war cry Victoria o muerte ("victory or death"), dispelling any uncertainty as to whether the tournament had captured the imagination of the public.
 The ten boats earmarked to carry Argentine fans from Buenos Aires to Montevideo proved inadequate, and any number of assorted craft attempted the crossing.
 An estimated 10–15,000 Argentinians made the trip, but the port at Montevideo was so overwhelmed that many did not even make landfall before kick-off, let alone reach the stadium.
 At the stadium, supporters were searched for weapons.
 The gates were opened at eight o'clock, six hours before kick-off, and by noon the ground was full, with an official attendance of 93,000.
 A disagreement overshadowed the build-up to the match as the teams failed to agree on who should provide the match ball, forcing FIFA to intervene and decree that the Argentine team would provide the ball for the first half and the Uruguayans would provide their own for the second.
 Uruguay made one change from their semi-final line-up.
 Castro replaced Anselmo, who missed out due to illness.
 Monti played for Argentina despite receiving death threats on the eve of the match.
-The referee was Belgian John Langenus, who only agreed to officiate a few hours before the game, having sought assurances for his safety.
-One of his requests was for a boat to be ready at the harbour within one hour of the final whistle, in case he needed to make a quick escape.
+The referee was Belgian John Langenus.